Floadway/floadgate/README.md

 # Floadgate

-Floadgate is the JSON-Tree validator used by floadway.It validates JSON trees recursively, allows for data preparation tasks and is declaritively configured.
+Floadgate is the JSON-Tree validator used by floadway.
+It validates JSON trees recursively, allows for data preparation tasks and is declaritively configured.

 **Installation**